 Climate Protection

 Climate action is deeply important to us, at HUGO BOSS.
-We, therefore, pursues a comprehensive and far-reaching climate strategy.
+We, therefore, pursue a comprehensive and far-reaching climate strategy.
 We are one of the signatories of the UN Fashion Industry Charter for Climate Action, which was drafted in 2018 under the auspices of the United Nations Framework Convention on Climate Change (UNFCCC).
 Within the framework of the charter, HUGO BOSS, together with other companies in the fashion industry, is committed to achieving “net zero” greenhouse gas emissions by 2050.
 To achieve this goal, we have implemented extensive measures, both, in our own area of responsibility and along the entire value chain.
 Our commitment to working with responsible suppliers is particularly important, as this is where the largest share of CO2 emissions is generated.
+Furthermore, as a UNFCCC signatory, we also commit to a coal phase out as soon as possible and at the latest by 2030.
+We communicate our environmental impact and our measures transparently and also have them assessed by external stakeholders such as the CDP.

 TARGETS IN THE FIELD OF ENERGY & EMISSIONS